 • Presumption: far-right and far-left parties manage to reunite in fewer groups and absorb unaffiliated parties.
 Scenario 3.1.: The 5-Star-Movement manages to create a group on its own, the ECR absorbs some of the far-right parties.
-Scenario 3.2: The ENF manages to absorb far-right parties
+Scenario 3.2: The ENF manages to absorb more far-right parties than the ECR

-Scenario 3.1.: 5stars manage to form a group, strong ECR 2.0
+Scenario 3.1.: 5stars manage to form a group, strong ECR Scenario 3.2.: The ENF absorbs most of the far-right

-Scenario 3.2.: ENF 2.0 absorbs most of the far-right
+• With caution, the following statements can be made:

-- With caution, the following statements can be made: - The perspectives for a new group headed by the Five-Star-Movement remain uncertain.
-However, chances have improved slightly since the "Yellow Vests" declared to run in the EP elections. - Parties from the far-left and the far-right would have a potential of approx. 19-20%, combined with a 5-Stars-Group up to around 23-24%.
+- The perspectives for a new group headed by the Five-Star-Movement remain uncertain. - Parties from the far-left and the far-right would have a potential of approx. 20%, combined with a 5-Star-Movement-Group up to around 22-24%.